sdiehl/wiwinwlh/tutorial.md

 **Rank-N Types**

 System-F is the type system that underlies Haskell.
-System-F subsumes the HM type system in the sense that every type expressible in HM can be expressed within the System F.
+System-F subsumes the HM type system in the sense that every type expressible in HM can be expressed within System-F.

 ```haskell
 t : t -> t     -- function types